What CPG Brands Can Learn From Transaction Data

 From Analysis to Trade-Spend Optimization

-Baseline each SKU's household-level purchase frequency and price elasticity by retailer.
+1. Baseline household purchase frequency and price elasticity by retailer.

 Frequently Asked Questions

-How does transaction-level purchase data differ from traditional CPG panel data?
+How does transaction-level data differ from traditional CPG panel data?

-What's the best use case to start with when onboarding transaction data?
+What is the best first use case for transaction data?

 Can transaction data replace panel data entirely?